Iranian ships reach Syria, Assad allies show support

 Opposition activists said five people had been killed in government shelling of Homs's Baba Amro district on Monday, adding to a reported death toll of several hundred since the operation began there on February 3.

-Activists in the western city of Hama said troops, police and militias had set up dozens of roadblocks, cutting neighborhoods off from each other.
+Activists in the western city of Hama said troops, police and militias had set up dozens of roadblocks, cutting neighbourhoods off from each other.

-Rebel fighters have been attacking militiamen, known as shabbiha, while avoiding open confrontations with the armored forces that had massed around Hama, a city north of Homs on the Damascus-Aleppo highway.
+Rebel fighters have been attacking militiamen, known as shabbiha, while avoiding open confrontations with the armoured forces that had massed around Hama, a city north of Homs on the Damascus-Aleppo highway.

 The government restricts foreign media access in Syria, making it hard to verify the activists' reports independently.